tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 **Example Scenarios Involving Major Boons:**

 - Leveraging your backgrounds and influences to someone else’s agenda.
 - Teaching advanced levels of a common discipline or low levels of an uncommon or rare discipline.
 - Revealing a major secret that is potentially very damaging.
 - Purchasing a major business, building, or land.
-- Aligning yourself with a political or social agenda that potentially harms your own position with your clan and allies, such as supporting someone’s bid for praxis.
+- Aligning yourself with a political or social agenda that potentially harms your own position with your clan and allies, such as supporting someone’s bid for Praxis.

 #### Blood Boon